 How has your business changed in 2020?
 How has your design process changed?
 How have you been staying inspired?

 I’m still finding a lot of inspiration in watching old movies.
 It’s something I loved doing with my dad growing up.
 My design assistant, Emily, also shares a love for the Golden Age movie era, so I’ll end up taking photos of my TV screen and sending them over to her as reference.

 Brick Shown: Olympic

 I’m also really into online auctions, which are a great way to lose your money quickly.
 I dig through those to find items I love and then can later research and find elsewhere.
 And of course, Pinterest is a bottomless pit of references.

 Tile Shown: 4x4 Tiles in Tusk

 Inspired by Claire's colorful style?
-Order your very own sample pack.
+Bring home her favorite Fireclay colors today.
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.